-Some of the more (seemingly) time consuming problems you’re likely to encounter on the AFOQT include factoring expressions, like this example provided on the AFPC ‘Official AFOQT Changes’ document (click the ‘AFOQT Form T Prep Materials’ link to view);
+Some of the more (seemingly) time consuming problems you’re likely to encounter on the AFOQT include factoring expressions, like this example provided on the AFPC ‘Official AFOQT Changes’ document (click the ‘AFOQT Form T Prep Course’ link to view);

 The factors of 30x^2 – 30 are: